-Forty one consecutive SPK transplant patients were reviewed.
-Donor and recipient characteristics were similar in between the steroid withdrawal group (no rejection on protocol biopsy) and the group maintained on steroids (borderline or acute rejection).
+Forty-one consecutive SPK transplant patients were reviewed.
+Donor and recipient characteristics were similar between the steroid withdrawal group (no rejection on protocol biopsy) and the group maintained on steroids (borderline or acute rejection).
 Demographics are displayed in Tables 1 and 2.
-The 5-year death-censored renal graft survival rate was 95% in the steroid withdrawal and 100% in the maintenance group (p = NS).
+The five-year death-censored renal graft survival rate was 95% in the steroid withdrawal and 100% in the maintenance group (p=NS).
 The graft losses were secondary to infections and non-compliance.
-The 5-year death-censored pancreas graft survival rates were identical at 85% in each group.
-Graft losses were secondary to non-compliance, infections as well as development of post-transplant diabetes mellitus from obesity.
+The five-year death-censored pancreas graft survival rates were identical at 85% in each group.
+Graft losses were secondary to non-compliance and infections, as well as to the development of post-transplant diabetes mellitus from obesity.